rafaelkyrdan/design-patterns/src/chain_of_responsibility/README.md

 All our files we digest throw the our chain we start from the first handler.

-## When to use The Builder Pattern?
+## When to use The Chain of Responsibility Pattern?
 1. You want to issue a request to one of several objects without specifying the receiver explicitly.
 2. More than one objects may handle a request, and the handler isn’t known.